TL;DR

 In this definitive guide, we will unpack this crisis, explore its deep-seated impact on your health and wealth, and reveal how a robust private medical insurance (PMI) strategy can serve as your essential shield, safeguarding both your health and your financial future.

 Digital Overwhelm, also known as digital fatigue or technostress, is the state of mental and physical exhaustion caused by excessive use of digital tools and constant connectivity.
-It’s the feeling of being 'always on', drowning in a sea of notifications, emails, and virtual meetings, with no clear boundary between work and personal life.
+It’s the feeling of being 'typically on', drowning in a sea of notifications, emails, and virtual meetings, with no clear boundary between work and personal life.

 According to projections for 2025 based on data from the Health and Safety Executive (HSE) and the Office for National Statistics (ONS), an estimated 35% of the UK's working population reports symptoms consistent with Chronic Digital Overwhelm.
 These aren't fleeting feelings of stress; they are persistent issues that fundamentally impact daily life.